 Gypsy Moth News

-Pesticide Use Permit Application Submitted for 62 ha North Surrey Aerial Spray
+Pesticide Use Permit Application Submitted for North Surrey, Lake Cowichan and Castlegar Aerial Sprays

-The treatment area is located in the Fraser Heights neighbourhood of North Surrey, adjacent to Highway 1 and the South Fraser Perimeter Road.
-The area is a mix of private land and municipal park land.
+The treatment areas are located in the Fraser Heights neighbourhood of North Surrey, adjacent to Highway 1 and the South Fraser Perimeter Road; over the centre of the town of Lake Cowichan, and over rural properties north of the community of Raspberry, located north of Castlegar.

 Copies of the permit application and maps of the proposed area may be viewed at: